Here we shall examine medical ethics both in clinical practice and ethics in medical research.

 Doctors are much less paternalistic and authoritative than they used to be.
 They now encourage patients to take part in the decision making process and much of the 21st century reforms to the NHS have enshrined this.
 When I first tried it in the 1980s, patients would often reply, “You’re the doctor.
 You tell me.”
 They liked paternalism.
 Today it is often taken as a pejorative term but it comes from the Latin “pater” meaning father, and fathers love their children and care greatly about them.

 Doctors and other healthcare professionals should not be ashamed of being caring and conscientious for their patients.
-They are not clients and if the relationship is of service provider and service user, we have reached a very sorry state.

 With this reaction against paternalism comes the insidious introduction of the word “client” instead of “patient”.
 It is not a term that I have heard used by doctors although I suspect that it is on its way.
 It is used more by nurses, especially in mental health and other mental healthcare professionals.
 The relationship with a patient and a client are not the same.
 Despite the legal term of a “duty of care”, there is not the same ethos of caring for a client.3Patients or clients?
 Caring is a good attribute.
 More recently, I have heard patients referred to as “service users”.
 This is an even more absurd and impersonal term than clients.
-Some nursing courses prefer the term.
+Some nursing courses prefer “service users” and “service providers”.
 This suggests that care and professionalism have hit rock bottom.
 The professional relationship between service users and service providers is at a lower level than between a customer and a shop assistant, or sales consultant as they now prefer to be called, or a supermarket employee, who now is known as a colleague.
 He is not my colleague.
 Fitters are called engineers and many menial jobs assume titles that are delusions of grandeur.

 One of the dicta of medical practice is primum non nocere which means first do no harm.
 It was very important in days when medical interventions were of dubious value and it was easy to leave the patient in a worse condition than before.
 Indeed, many early treatments, including blood letting, probably fell into that category.
-Nowadays, there are much more effective remedies available but still ther must be a balance between benefit and risk.
+Nowadays, there are much more effective remedies available but still there must be a balance between benefit and risk.
 We shall not always get it right, especially as risk is not certainty.
 We must discuss risk with patients and involve them in the decision making.
 Hence it has to be communicated in a way that they can understand.

 Litigation can also be a problem and can lead to the practice of defensive medicine.
 This is bad practice.
-It involves excessive invesitgation which can uncover things that would be best left alone and it adds significantly to the cost of treatment.
+It involves excessive investigation which can uncover things that would be best left alone and it adds significantly to the cost of treatment.
 It is rampant in the USA and where they lead, we often follow.

 Advance Directives or Living Wills